santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Communication-Best-Practices.md

 For example:

 > Hello, this is Jane Smith from Microsoft Support.
 I was just reaching out to give you an update on your Data factory case.
 I was able to complete my review of your logs and wanted to speak with you about the results and next steps.
 I'll send all that information to you in an email, but if you would like to discuss it, please feel free to call me back!
-My number is in the signature of my email, but in case you don't receive the email, you can reach me here: 704-555-9988.
-That's 704-555-9988.
+My number is in the signature of my email, but in case you don't receive the email, you can reach me here: <Phone Number>.
+That's <Phone Number>.
 Thank you!

 ## Best Practices